Skip to main content

 Photo Courtesy of Fulton Chain Craft Brewery

-Sunday Morning: Brunch at Rocky’s & Head Home
+Sunday Morning: Breakfast or Brunch at Keyes & Head Home

-Take your final morning in the Western 'Dacks at a leisurely pace, and when you're all packed up, visit Rocky’s for brunch.
-Whether you’re staying north at The Lodge at Headwaters or right on site at Kuyahoora, you definitely have to stop: the restaurant offers an incredible brunch menu on the weekends.
+Take your final morning in the Western 'Dacks at a leisurely pace, and when you're all packed up, visit Keyes Pancake House & Restaurant, which opens at 7am.

 Bonus: Not Ready to Go Home Yet?
 Hit the Trail One Last Time